gradle/gradle/design-docs/credentials-container.md

 * Currently, the notion of credentials in Gradle are tied to repository implementations (`org.gradle.api.artifacts.repositories.AuthenticationSupported`), separating the mechanisms for providing credentials from the components that reply on credentials is going to allow more flexibility in terms of independently changing and implementing repository implementations.

-* There is on-going work in progress to improve and encourage the re-use of `org.gradle.api.internal.artifacts.repositories.transport.RepositoryTransport`'s.
-One of the goals of this work is to make it easier to contribute new `RepositoryTransport`'s from both within Gradle and via community plugins.
+* There is on-going work in progress to improve and encourage the re-use of `org.gradle.api.internal.artifacts.repositories.transport.RepositoryTransport` implementations.
+One of the goals of this work is to make it easier to contribute new transport implementations from both within Gradle and via community plugins.
 A unified approach to modeling and configuring credentials will help achieve this goal.

+# Use cases

+There are many use cases where credentials and other secure information must be made available to Gradle:

+* Resolving and downloading a Gradle runtime from a secure repository.
+* Resolving dependencies from a secure repository.
+* Publishing to a secure repository, including publishing plugins to `plugins.gradle.org`.
+* Downloading script plugins from a secure repository.
+* Signing artifacts.
+Often the signing material is encrypted in some form.
+* Release automation that makes VCS changes.
+* Release automation that pushes artifacts or makes changes to remote systems.
+* Any custom task or build logic that uses a secure service in some form.

+Currently out of scope for this specification is any verification of artifacts received from some source, such as validating the signatures of the artifacts.

 # Stories

 * A repository transport is configured with zero or more authentication protocols.
 An 'authentication protocol' represents how authentication is carried out. e.g.
  - Use EC2'S instance metadata service to authenticate with an AWS S3 repository.
  - Use basic, preemptive auth to authenticate with a repository over HTTPS.
  - Use public key authentication to authenticate with a repository over SFTP.
 An authentication protocol is __not__ a transport protocol (HTTP, FTP, etc.)
 When a repository transport is configured with more than one authentication protocol each protocol should be attempted until one succeeds.

 * An authentication protocol may accept zero or more __types of credentials__.
  - When the protocol does not accept any credential types it implies that the protocol implementation knows how to authenticate without any build configuration. e.g. AWS Instance Metadata.